YOUR

 Website: www.apprenticeships.ie

-STE555 - Level 6 Apprenticeship – Electrical Training Programme (Phase Two)
+STE555 - Level 6 Electrical Apprenticeship Training Programme (Phase Two)

-As part of the Electrical Apprenticeship Training Programme, learners will complete Phase 2 of their training programme in Monaghan Institute.
+As part of the Electrical Apprenticeship Programme, learners can complete Phase 2 of their training programme in Monaghan Institute.
 This Phase of training includes installation, commissioning, testing and maintenance of various wiring systems and services in domestic, commercial and industrial applications.
 Phase 2 is one part of a 7 phase apprenticeship.
 Participants must be registered as an electrical apprentice with a SOLAS approved employer.

-STE555 - Level 6 Apprenticeship – Electrical Training Programme (Phase Two)
+STE555 - Level 6 Electrical Apprenticeship Training Programme (Phase Two)

 Fees NIL